talkstech/template-backend-python-fastapi/README.md

 # fastapi-microservice-template

-This is an opinionated template for a [FastAPI](https://fastapi.tiangolo.com/) based [Serverless Framework](https://www.serverless.com/framework) microservice running on [AWS Lambda](https://aws.amazon.com/lambda/).
+This is an opinionated template for a [FastAPI](https://fastapi.tiangolo.com/).

 This template supports being run:

 -   Locally using [uvicorn](https://www.uvicorn.org/)
 -   Through Docker with uvicorn (optionally run through [Gunicorn](https://gunicorn.org/))
--   As a Serverless Framework application deployed to AWS Lambda

 ---